ko-wun/school-crime/README.md

 Furthermore, there does not seem to be a relationship between crimes rate and whether school provides a means for anonymous reporting.
-The crimes rate do not differe much on whether the school has a way for anonymous reporting. <br/> All variables related to school policies did not have statistical significance and even those with relatively higher statistical significance do not seem to have relationship with school
+The crimes rate do not differ much on whether the school has a way for anonymous reporting. <br/> All variables related to school policies did not have statistical significance and even those with relatively higher statistical significance do not seem to have relationship with school